Canned sardines (in oil)

 Diet Ratings

-Excellent source of EPA and DHA omega-3 fatty acids, selenium, and vitamin D. Oil preservation maintains nutrient integrity.
-Minimal processing.
-Canned format ensures accessibility and affordability.
-One of the most anti-inflammatory seafood options available.
+Excellent source of omega-3 fatty acids (EPA and DHA), high in selenium and vitamin D, minimal processing.
+Oil preservation maintains nutrient integrity.
+One of the most anti-inflammatory canned proteins available.

 Controversy Index